 Who Investigates Marine Accidents?

 Maritime authorities, flag states, and independent investigators are typically responsible for investigating marine accidents.
 Their findings can influence liability, insurance, and legal proceedings.
+Understanding the investigation process is critical for determining responsibility.

 Key Legal Concepts in Marine Accident Cases